sean-stanley/casualrp-hugo-site/content/episodes/chapter-6-ep.8-want-to-be-friends.md

 date = 2020-09-02T15:02:01Z
 featuredImage = "https://res.cloudinary.com/casualrp/image/upload/c_scale,f_auto,w_1600/v1600916254/making_friends.jpg"
 slug = "128"
 title = "Chapter 6 Ep.
-8 | Want to be friends?"
+8 | Want to Be friends?"

 +++
 The People's Guard continue to encounter strange new allies on their journey to the Spring of Souls.